Date: 2011 July 19

 KJI present 3 days earlier in the 16 July concert in the same place, not in this concert

-KJU present 3 days earlier in 16 July, not in this concert
+KJU present 3 days earlier, not in this concert

 Choir: c.
 55, KWGU students